 5. Outreach and education (15%): NOAA assesses whether this project provides a focused and effective education and outreach strategy regarding NOAA's mission to understand and protect the Nation's natural resources.
-The following factors will be considered: Will the project have a plan for dissemination of the data and outcomes to the decision makers and the stakeholders impacted by management decisions?
-Are there key audiences identified who will benefit from the project outcomes?
+The following factors will be considered: a) Whether the project has a plan for dissemination of the data and outcomes to the decision makers and the stakeholders impacted by management decisions; and b) Whether there key audiences identified who will benefit from the project outcomes.